ohauglend/COVID-19-Detection-X-ray/README.md

 # COVID-19-Detection-X-ray
 CNN model for classifying instances as either healthy, COVID-19, lung opacity, tuberculosis, or viral pneumonia.

-The following code is created for an exam submission in a deep learning course at Copenhagen Business School.
+The attached code is created for an exam submission in a deep learning course at Copenhagen Business School.

 There has been a lot of research examining chest X-rays to classify various pulmonary diseases, many of which revolve around a three-class classification task, usually COVID-19, healthy and